 Sunflower seeds are a portion of popular bird food.
 Hulled sunflower seeds make an excellent food source for many birds.
 Sunflower seed is preferred over other bird seeds because it does not contain as much weed seed.

-Also, it can be consumed more straightforwardly than other types of seed like millet or cracked corn.
-Another reason that people choose sunflower seeds for their backyard bird feeders is that sunflowers are readily available.
+Also, it can be consumed more straightforwardly than other seed types, like millet or cracked corn.
+Another reason people choose sunflower seeds for backyard bird feeders is that sunflowers are readily available.

-In addition, it is non-expensive compared to many other types of feeders.
+In addition, it is inexpensive compared to many other types of feeders.
 Such as safflower, buckwheat, or suet cakes.

 10. Canary Seed